Cue stick: Snooker

 The official rules of both snooker and billiards state that "A cue shall be not less than 3 ft (914 mm) in length and shall show no change from the traditional tapered shape and form, with a tip, used to strike the cue-ball, secured to the thinner end."
 This rule was introduced following an incident on 14 November 1938 when Alec Brown was playing Tom Newman at Thurston's Hall in the 1938/1939 Daily Mail Gold Cup.
 In the third frame, Brown potted a red, after which the cue ball was left amidst several reds, with only a narrow way through to the black, the only colour not snookered, and which was near its spot.
 Playing this with conventional equipment would have been awkward.
-To the surprise of spectators, Brown produced a small fountain pen-sized cue from his vest pocket, chalked it, and played the stroke.
+To the surprise of spectators, Brown produced a small fountain pen-sized cue from his waistcoat pocket, chalked it and played the stroke.
 Newman protested at this.

 The referee, Charles Chambers, then inspected the implement, a strip of ebony about five inches long, with one end having a cue tip.
-Chambers decided to award a foul, and awarded Newman seven points.
+Chambers decided to award a foul and awarded Newman seven points.
 In response to questions, the referee quoted the rule that said all strokes must be made with the tip of the cue, so he did not regard the "fountain-pen cue" as a valid cue.
 Eight days later, the Billiards Association and Control Council, which owned the rules, met and decided to introduce a new rule, which has been developed into today's version: "A billiards cue, as recognised by the Billiards and Control Council, shall not be less than three feet in length, and shall show no substantial departure from the traditional and generally accepted shape and form."